Borjomi Municipality: Politics

 Borjomi Municipal Assembly (Georgian: ბორჯომის საკრებულო, Borjomi Sakrebulo) is the representative body in Borjomi Municipality, consisting of 33 members which are elected every four years.
 The last election was held in October 2021.
 Otar Arbolishvili of Georgian Dream was elected mayor.

 Population

 By the start of 2021 the population was determined at 24,998 people, a minor decrease compared to the 2014 census.
 The population density of the municipality is 21 pd/sqkm.
 60.1% of the population lives in urbanized settlements (cities or daba).

-The vast majority (87%) of the population of Akhalkalaki is Georgian.
+The vast majority (87%) of the population of Borjomi is Georgian.
 The largest ethnic minority by far are the Armenians (8.6%).
 Other minorities include Ossetians (1.3%), Greeks (1.2%), Russians (1.1%), Ukrainians (0.3%) and minimal numbers of Azerbaijanis, Jews, Assyrians and Abkhazians.
 In terms of religion, more than 94% of the population consists of followers of the Georgian Orthodox Church and 3.9% are followers of the Armenian Apostolic Church, followed by Jehovah's Witnesses (0.5%), and a few dozen Catholics and Muslims.